ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 ```
 [![Chat-GPT-Response-2.png](https://i.postimg.cc/QMNtq4ys/Chat-GPT-Response-2.png)](https://postimg.cc/tsfpq5bm)

-(The significance of establishing a new AI Report Topic of a computationally reproducible 4D spacetime human-ai worldview is seen here as a worthwile basis to develop AGI on mathematical physics experimental reality vs the perils of science fiction.
-Hence it is logical that if AGI is to be achieved any such AI analytic LLM should be capable of conducting a peer review of any new scientific logic as a logical sequitur to the prior art.)
+(The significance of establishing a new AI Report Topic of a computationally reproducible 4D spacetime human-ai worldview is seen here as a worthwhile basis to develop AGI on the proverbial objective mathematical physics experimental reality vs the perils of science fiction.
+Hence it is logical that if AGI is to be achieved any such AI analytic LLM should first be capable of conducting a peer review of any new scientific logic as a logical sequitur to the prior art.)

 ### 4. Conclusion